Exercise after hysterectomy can help avoid and overcome hysterectomy side effects.

 The exercises and techniques demonstrated include those that may be be taught before or during hospital stay.

 Exercise after hysterectomy should only be undertaken with approval from your medical specialist or health professional advice.
 This postoperative hysterectomy exercise information is not intended as medical advice.
 It is for the information of women seeking to understand those types of exercises and techniques that can assist hysterectomy recovery and reduce the risk of side effects.

 Video duration: 5 minutes

 For expert guidelines safe whole body fitness and strength exercise after hysterectomy and refer to Inside Out – the essential women’s guide to pelvic support by Michelle Kenway and Dr Judith Goh (Urogynaecologist)

-The exercises demonstrated in this short video include:
+The exercises for hysterectomy recovery demonstrated in this short video include:

-- Deep breathing exercises – deep breathing exercises are frequently encouraged post operatively to minimise the risk of chest problems after hysterectomy surgery.
-The technique taught in this video is diaphragmatic breathing, a technique widely used to improve chest ventilation post operatively.
+Deep breathing exercises are frequently encouraged post operatively to minimise the risk of chest problems after hysterectomy surgery.
+The technique taught in this video is diaphragmatic breathing, a technique widely used to improve chest ventilation (air into lungs) postoperatively.

-- Circulation exercises – to minimise the risk of DVT (deep venous thrombosis) or blood clots in the deep veins of the calf muscles.
-With inactivity and bed rest post operatively, the risk of DVT can be increased, particularly after abdominal hysterctomy surgery
+Circulation exercises after hysterectomy minimise the risk of DVT (deep venous thrombosis) or blood clots in the deep veins of the calf muscles.
+The risk of DVT increases with inactivity and bed rest post operatively, particularly after abdominal hysterctomy surgery.

-- Exercise to minimise discomfort when moving in bed – after hysterectomy surgery it can be difficult to know how to move without placing downward pressure on the internal wound.
-The movement technique demonstrated in this video is aimed reducing post operative discomfort movement and minimising downward pressure on the wound by using the buttocks rather than the abdominal muscles to move.
+After hysterectomy surgery it can be difficult to know how to move without placing downward pressure on the internal wound.
+The bridging exercise movement technique demonstrated in this hysterectomy exercise video reduces postoperative pain with movement and minimises downward pressure on the internal hysterectomy wound.
+This technque involves moving using the buttocks rather than the abdominal muscles to move safely.